aditya22oct/my_multi_goal/README.md

   nsecs: 0
 id: ''"
 ```
- 10. After completing the path the node will be killed/
+ 10. After completing the path the node will be killed.

+# Action used to send the goal

+'move_base' action is used to the goal.

+# Local Planner used

+'dwa_local planner' available in navigation stack is used.